VictorPotes/nba-players-pair/README.md

 ## How to run

 - Download the repository
-- Open the terminal and go to the project root (./nba-players-pair)
+- Open the terminal and go to the project root eg: (./nba-players-pair) or (./nba-players-pair-main)
 - run "npm install"
 - to run the script of the project, first go to: src/controller/
 - in controller folder run "node index.js --i integer" which integer is the slot for integer input, example: node index.js --i 139